bound1ess/php-less-compiler/README.md

 ## LESS features support

-I write this project, first of all, *for myself*.
+I write this project *for myself*.
-That means that I won't implement features that I don't need (and there is a bunch of them).
+That means that I didn't implement features that I don't need (and there is a bunch of them).
 If you're interested in my work and want to contribute - you're welcome!

 ### What is NOT supported